When Your PsA Flare is FLARING

 Learning about psoriatic arthritis flares

+We conducted the 2017 Psoriatic Arthritis In America Survey to learn more about what it’s like to live with a chronic condition in which flares are so commonly experienced.
 Over 1,000 people completed the survey.
-Here are the highlights from what our community shared with us.
+Here are the highlights from what the community shared with us.

-What body parts are most affected by flares?
+The body parts most affected by flares

 Working through the frustrating flare

-When flares seem to last forever!
+When flares seem to last forever

-Flares usually strike after being triggered by something that’s going on in your daily life — from a change in your diet to a change in the weather.
+Flares usually strike after being triggered by something that’s going on in your daily life, from a change in your diet to a change in the weather.
 Some things are within your control, while others are not.

 The importance of treatment